LJSkadi/generator/README.md

 ## Introduction

-`ironhack_generator` is Ironhack's NPM package that allows students to quickly create express projects.
-The `Ironhack-generator` is strongly opinionated:
+`elgenerator` is Elliot's NPM package that allows students to quickly create express projects.
+If you want to train: There is also a training version :-D The `Elgenerator` is strongly opinionated:

 - Follows industry best practices
 - Predefined directory structure: